-Committee Membership Functions Delegation of Functions Committee Membership Services.
-Consideration of the Annual Audit Letter and other reports from external agencies, within the scope of the committee's role.
+Committee Membership Functions Delegation of Functions Consideration of the Annual Audit Letter and other reports from external agencies, within the scope of the committee's role.
 Scrutiny of South Ribble Partnership and other partnerships, including, in accordance with relevant regulations, consideration at least twice per annum of the Crime and Disorder Reduction Partnership.
 Scrutiny of the Health Service.
 Scrutiny of other external organisations.
 Consideration of issues of local concern.
 Responding to consultations on behalf of the Council, within the scope of the committee's role.
-Delegation of Functions Joint Planning Advisory Committee Elected members of the Local Authority and Chorley and Preston Councils and also Dealing with issues referred to scrutiny under 'Councillor Call for action'.
+Dealing with issues referred to scrutiny under 'Councillor Call for action'.
 To ensure effective co-ordination of the committee's work programme etc. with that of other committees, in particular the Governance Committee.
-This body will make recommendations on the Core Strategy to the three district councils for their determination.
-Decisions by the advisory committee will at key stages still need to be taken by each of those council's Executive and/or Full Council.
-Lancashire County Council (non-voting)
+Joint Planning Advisory Committee Elected members of the Local Authority, Chorley and Preston Councils and also Lancashire County Council a.
+To keep under review plans and policies prepared by Chorley, Preston and South Ribble Councils (the Local Planning Authorities) and Lancashire County Council relating to the strategic planning of Central Lancashire as a whole with particular emphasis on such matters in which the area is self-contained and to make recommendations to each Local Planning Authority and the County Council on necessary amendments or alterations thereto. b.
+To keep under review the evidence base relating to